-This course teaches the theory and operation of electrical and electronic circuitry on board modem locomotives and complements EMD and GE electrical systems classes.
-Upon successful completion of this course, students
+Basic Locomotive Electricity and Electronics (2 CR) This course teaches the theory and operation of electrical and electronic circuitry on board modem locomotives and complements EMD and GE electrical systems classes.
+Upon successful completion of this course, students will be able to describe the theory and purpose of the processes and operation of locomotive electrical system components and maintenance techniques.
+1.5 hrs. lecture, 1 hr. lab/wk.

-Railroad Work Equipment (RRWE)
+Railroad Work Equivalent (RRWE)